-- Configuration of modular Hydra I/O boxes - Offline editing of Hydra I/O and Audio Network - Status representation of all devices on the network - Utility for forcing ownership to be dropped media converters must be used between the Gigabit switch and the
+- Configuration of modular Hydra I/O boxes - Off-line editing of Hydra I/O and Audio Network - Status representation of all devices on the network - Utility for forcing ownership to be dropped it is necessary for media converters to be used between the Gigabit switch and the modular Hydra I/O boxes.

-The Network Editor can be run independently of the Front End (console application), allowing the modular Hydra I/O boxes and audio network to be configured offline.
+The Network Editor can be run independently of the Front End (console application), allowing the modular Hydra I/O boxes and audio network to be configured off-line.
 During this time, any operations which require a console are disabled.

 Connections to the modular Hydra I/O box are via RJ45 connectors on the front of the unit's processor module.
-As this is a copper interface, when using fibre cabling, it is necessary for media converters to be used between the Gigabit switch and the modular Hydra I/O boxes.
+As this is a copper interface, when using fiber cabling,